TEJASVISJAIN/Pizza-Delivery-Backend/README.md

 # Pizza-Delivery-Backend

-To create a README file for the given backend APIs, you can follow the structure provided in the search results[1][4].
-Here's a sample README file for the provided backend APIs:

 # Backend API Documentation

 ## Introduction

 This backend API provides a RESTful interface for managing users and orders.
-It uses Express.js for routing and handling HTTP requests, and it connects to a PostgreSQL database for data storage.
-The API is designed to demonstrate how to set up an Express application with PostgreSQL and how to create and manage users and orders.
+It uses Express.js for routing and handling HTTP requests, and it connects to a MySQL database for data storage.
+The API is designed to demonstrate how to set up an Express application with MySQL and how to create and manage users and orders.

 ## API Endpoints